OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

    greater than this.
 7. *userInterface — User interface properties for this parameter*
     1. *control* — The user interface control to use when editing this parameter.
-The default, if not provided, is “SPIN_BOX” when *allowedValues* is not provided, “DROPDOWN_LIST” when it is.
+The default, if not provided, is "SPIN_BOX" when *allowedValues* is not provided, "DROPDOWN_LIST" when it is.
-        1. “SPIN_BOX“ — This is an integer editing control.
+        1. "SPIN_BOX" — This is an integer editing control.
 Cannot be used when *allowedValues* is provided.
-        2. “DROPDOWN_LIST” — This is a dropdown list, for selecting from a fixed set of values.
+        2. "DROPDOWN_LIST" — This is a dropdown list, for selecting from a fixed set of values.
 It requires that *allowedValues* is provided.
-        3. “HIDDEN” — This hides the parameter from the user interface.
+        3. "HIDDEN" — This hides the parameter from the user interface.
-    2. *label* — The user interface label to use when displaying the parameter’s edit control.
+    2. *label* — The user interface label to use when displaying the parameter's edit control.
 If not provided, the implementation should default to using the parameter *name*.
        See: [&lt;UserInterfaceLabelStringValue&gt;](#26-userinterfacelabelstringvalue).
     3. *groupLabel* — Parameters with the same *groupLabel* value should be placed together in a grouping control with the